 An employee ownership trust (EOT) is a type of employee benefit trust.
 Its purpose is to hold the shares of a company, enabling a company to become owned by its employees.

-According to the Employee Ownership Association employee ownership delivers 4% of UK GDP annually.
-The UK’s fifty largest employee-owned companies had combined sales of £20.1bn in 2020 and ranged from The John Lewis Partnership Plc to the Arup Group to the Unipart Group of Companies Ltd.
+According to the Employee Ownership Association employee ownership delivers c.4% of UK GDP annually.
+The UK’s 50 largest employee-owned companies had combined sales of £21.7bn in 2022 and ranged from The John Lewis Partnership Plc to the Arup Group to the Unipart Group of Companies Ltd.

 An EOT can be set up by a company’s existing owners and can be highly attractive option whether you are a new start-up or the owner of an established business considering your exit strategy.
-It provides a great alternative for those looking to sell their business, especially in the current economic circumstances where there may not be as many trade buyers in the market.
+It provides a great alternative for those looking to sell their business, especially where there may not be many trade buyers in the market.

 What are the tax incentives and advantages of selling to an EOT?